anpenta/mldebug/README.md

 ## Why mldebug

-Machine learning systems often fail silently when data changes, even when models and code remain unchanged.
+Machine learning systems often degrade silently when input data changes, even when models and code remain unchanged.

-These failures are typically caused by:
+These issues are typically caused by changes in input data such as:

-- shifting feature distributions (data drift)
+- feature distribution drift
-- increasing missing values in production
+- increasing missing values
 - unseen categorical values
 - mismatch between training and production data

-mldebug makes these issues visible early by providing a lightweight, schema-driven way to compare datasets and detect unexpected changes before they impact model performance.
+mldebug makes these issues visible early by comparing datasets in a lightweight, schema-driven way and detecting unexpected changes before they impact model performance.

 ## When to Use mldebug

-Use mldebug when you need fast, lightweight validation of ML datasets, especially in CI or pre-deployment checks.
+Use mldebug for fast validation of ML datasets, especially in CI or pre-deployment checks.

 It is a good fit for: